ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

 `NonreplicatedPartition` is already tracking the response times of devices.
 An agent will be declared as unavailable once one of its devices has not responded for some time.
 The plan right now is to start from 5 seconds and slowly bring it down to values that are unnoticeable to users.

-Note that we make an assumption, that if one of the agent devices becomes unresponsive, it probably means that the other are too.
+Note that we assume that if one of the agent devices becomes unresponsive, it probably means that the others are too.
 There is no such guarantee, of course.
-Technically long response times could indicate a faulty SSD.
-But in that case, after volume reallocation lagging behind devices will resync.
+Technically, long response times could indicate a faulty SSD.
+But in that case, the DR will notice that, replace faulty devices with fresh ones, and reallocate the volume.
+The volume then fills up those fresh devices with actual data.
 The major benefit of such an assumption is that when all of the replica devices of an agent belong to a single SSD, user IO will hiccup only once.

 ## Goals